axinc-ai/ailia-models/image_manipulation/style2paints/README.md

 The most popular parameter is "points" that indicate the "draft color point" and the "accurate color point".
 This is a list of array has the values of "x y r g b t".
-The "x" and "y" are shown as a percentage of the width and height of image, with the lower left being the origin.
+The "x" and "y" are the point shown as a percentage of the width and height of image, with the bottom left of image being the origin.
 If the "t" is 0 indicates a "draft color point", and the "t" is 2 indicates an "accurate color point".
 The "method" paramter is selected from "colorization", "rendering", "recolorization".